rh24/tradetracker-sinatra-app/NOTES.md

   end

 Models
-- User has many trades
+- User has many trades, has many years
+- Year has many users
 - Trades belong to a user

 Views